survivejs/react-book/manuscript/01_webpack_compared.md

 **CommonJS**

-If you have used Node.js, you are likely familiar with CommonJS already.
+If you have used Node.js, it is likely that you are familiar with CommonJS already.
 Here's a brief example:

 ```javascript
 var MyModule = require('./MyModule');